Unwanted Witness v. Uganda Communications Commission and the Attorney General of Uganda

 Last Case Update

 This case addresses a directive by the Uganda Communications Commission that seeks to establish registration of online and digital platforms disclosing the identity of its users, which would act as a de facto registration for journalists, bloggers, and activists.
-Unwanted Witness, a civil society organization in Uganda, filed a complaint before the Constitutional Court of Uganda in 2019, arguing that the directive violated fundamental human rights, such as freedom of press and speech.
+Unwanted Witness, a civil society organization in Uganda, filed a complaint before the Constitutional Court of Uganda in 2019 (Petition No. 5/2019), arguing that the directive violated fundamental human rights, such as freedom of press and speech but it was dismissed for “want of prosecution.”
+In 2020, Unwanted Witness and the Human Rights Network for Journalists, Uganda (HRNJ), submitted a new petition still pending before the Constitutional Court.

 On March 6, 2018, the Uganda Communication Commission (UCC) issued a blanket directive requiring that all online publishers, new platforms, and data communication service providers, including bloggers and online commentators, apply for an authorization from the UCC in order to continue with their work.
 The procedure includes disclosing the identity of proprietors of the platforms/channels and paying a yearly fee of 20 USD, which violates Ugandans’ constitutional rights to freedom of speech and expression.
 Additionally, the publishers were also required to provide their actual names and personal details, as well as the identity of their proprietors, which turns the entire procedure into a de facto registration requirement for journalists, bloggers, and other activists.